 About Us

-Steel City Arts Foundation (better known as Steel City AF) is a live/work/play environment for comedians in Pittsburgh, Pennsylvania.
+Steel City Arts Foundation (better known as Steel City AF) is a 501(c)3 dedicated to helping comedians pursue their art.

 When Martin Hofstetter died in 2014, his son Steve created the Martin Foundation in his name.
 The goal was to help up-and-coming comedians come up a bit quicker.
 The foundation provided grants to comedians to help with rent, car payments, and other bills so they could quit their day jobs and concentrate on their art full time.
 When COVID destroyed every comedian’s ability to tour, the foundation changed the grant system – and was able to provide $1,000 grants to 30 comedians to help cover some of their expenses.
 In addition, the Social Distancing Social Club provided over $50,000 more in work for otherwise unemployed comedians.
-And now, Steel City AF takes that to a whole new level.
+In 2021, Steel City AF was created to take that to a whole new level.

-It is our goal to foster growth in the local comedy and arts scenes, bring national and international talent to Pittsburgh, create local jobs, and honor the history of these fantastic buildings.
+It is our goal to foster growth in local comedy and arts scenes.

 Board Members